Updated April 5, 2023

 - Multi-level interrupts

-The differences between them are as follows
+The differences between them are as follows.

-- For single interrupts, polling is essential while for multi it is not necessary.
+- For single interrupts, polling is essential, while for multi, it is not necessary.

 - Multi-level interrupts are relatively faster than single-level interrupts.

-8. Explain briefly the trap input for 8085?
+8. Explain the Trap Input for 8085 Briefly?

 - Trap responds to both edge and level.

-- The second trap never responds second time as the first trap goes from high to low transition.
+- The second trap never responds the second time as the first trap goes from high to low transition.

-Let us move to the next Microprocessor Interview Questions
+Let us move to the next Microprocessor Interview Questions.

 - General fetch cycles consist of 3T states.

-- In the second T state, contents of the specified memory location from the program counter are read.
+- In the second T state, the contents of the specified memory location from the program counter are read.

 11. Explain briefly what happened when the Intr signal goes High in 8085?